Bloom Lake Iron Mine restart

 OUR EXPERTS’ SOLUTIONS

 BBA was involved from the outset of the restart project.
 The team was tasked with performing project control and procurement management as well as the detailed engineering to optimize the plant process.
-The team was also involved in operational preparations by drafting commissioning methods and procedures.
+The team was also involved in operational readiness preparations by drafting commissioning methods and procedures.

 This project presented many challenges because of its scope, tight deadlines and the many consultants involved, which made planning work and managing costs more complex.